Wolbyworld/gpt_hover_chrome_extension/README.md

 # GPT Definition Helper Chrome Extension

-A Chrome extension that provides instant definitions and translations for selected text using OpenAI's GPT-4.
-Get clear, concise definitions in multiple languages with just a highlight.
+A Chrome extension that provides instant definitions, translations, and AI-powered insights for selected text using OpenAI's GPT-4.
+Get clear, concise answers with just a highlight.

 ## Features

+- 💭 Custom prompts for any question about selected text
-- 🔍 Instant definitions for highlighted text
+- 🔍 Quick actions for instant definitions and translations
 - 🌍 Multi-language support (English, Spanish, Portuguese)
+- ⚡️ Fast access with hover activation
 - 📚 Definition history with up to 50 entries
 - 🎨 Customizable appearance settings
 - 🔄 Auto-retry mechanism for API calls